roxroy/events-bot/python/README.md

 # TorontoJS Events Slack Bot
 Slack Bot that posts events to slack from the Calendar feeds

-Built with AWS Lambda and Python/Node using [serverless ⚡️](https://serverless.com/framework/docs/)
+Built with AWS Lambda and Python using [serverless ⚡️](https://serverless.com/framework/docs/)

 # Modes of operation
 Function | Operation